LawrenceLee91/TodoMVCTestAutomation/README.md

 ## Running the Tests
 1. Open the solution in Visual Studio.
 2. Open the Test Explorer in Visual Studio (<code>Test > Test Explorer</code>).
-2. Run tests by clicking **Run** on TodoTest or select specifuc test to execute.
+3. Run tests by clicking **Run** on TodoTest or select specifuc test to execute.
+4. After test execution, test results are saved in the <code>Reports/</code> directory:
+    - HTML Report: Provides a detailed execution report.
+    - Screenshots: Captured for failed tests.

 ------